deatrich/linux-home-server/git-server.md

 <!-- -->
-# Starting Your Own Git Service
+# Starting your own Git service

 Services like [github.com][github] are wonderful, but sometimes it is useful and necessary to create your own Git server.
 You might have extremely